Eageon/FileSystem/README.md

 ./fsaccess

 Thereafter, you will go into my file server command line mode.
-This version of File System only support cpin, cpout, makdir together with extra feature ls(buy 3 get 1 free)
+This version of File System only support cpin, cpout, makdir together with extra feature

 To use my file system, input the following command: